kolendomichal/AI-on-Microsoft-Azure/AI Computer Vision/Covid Mask Recognizer Report.md

 1. Select **Create new project** and in the dropdown "Resource" you should select your resource created before.

+1. Select:
+   - Project Type - Classification
-1. Select Project Type - Classification, Classification Type - Multilabel and Domain - General.
+   - Classification Type - Multilabel
+   - Domain - General

 1. Click **Add images** and upload images from [faces with mask dataset](https://github.com/kolendomichal/AI-on-Microsoft-Azure/tree/master/AI%20Computer%20Vision/MaskRecognizer/DataSets/with).
 Add tag **with-mask**.

 1. Repeat the process for [faces without mask dataset](https://github.com/kolendomichal/AI-on-Microsoft-Azure/tree/master/AI%20Computer%20Vision/MaskRecognizer/DataSets/without).
 Add tag **without-mask**.

-1. Next, Train the model.
-That might take a while so be patient.
+1. Train the model.
+That might take a while so be *patient*.

 1. After training is finished, go to **Performance** tab and click **Publish**.

 1. After publishin your prediction, click on **Prediction Url**.
-Copy second **URL** and **Prediction-Key**
+Copy second **URL** and **Prediction-Key**.

-1. Lastly, edit [appsettings.json](path_to_appsettings.json) and supply URL to *CustomVisionUrl* and Prediction-Key to *CustomVisionSubscriptionKey*.
+1. Lastly, edit [appsettings.json](https://github.com/kolendomichal/AI-on-Microsoft-Azure/blob/master/AI%20Computer%20Vision/MaskRecognizer/appsettings.json) and supply **URL** to *CustomVisionUrl* and **Prediction-Key** to *CustomVisionSubscriptionKey*.

 1. Launch application and test it yourself!